kcallin/mqtt-codec/doc/source/user_guide.rst

 ===========================

 The maximum size of an MQTT packet is :const:`mqtt_codec.packet.MqttFixedHeader.MAX_REMAINING_LEN` (=268435455 bytes).
-Encoding an mqtt message may consume up to this many bytes.
+Encoding or decoding an mqtt message may consume up to this many bytes.
+Smaller messages require less memory to encode or decode.

 While constructing an MQTT packet it is necessary to temporarily encode it so that the byte size of contained UTF-8 strings can be determined